John Ball (cognitive scientist): Work

 In 2015, Ball wrote a seven-part series for Computerworld, Speaking Artificial Intelligence in which he traced the dominant approaches of statistical analysis and machine learning, from the 1980s to the present.

 Applications for this technology and its implications for intelligent machines have been published by Dr Hossein Eslambolchi in World Economic Forum.

 Ball's work to date refutes the commonly held belief that the human brain ‘processes’ information like a computer.
-His lab work and NLU demonstrate human-like conversation and accuracy in translation, written about in his papers "The Science of NLU" and "Patom Theory".
+His lab work and NLU demonstrate human-like conversation and accuracy in translation, written about in his paper "Patom Theory".